CitrineInformatics/citrine-python/docs/source/workflows/getting_started.rst

 *********

 Modules and workflows start active by default when created.
-An archived resource will not show up when listing, and an archived module cannot be used in workflows.
+An archived resource will not show up when listing, although an archived module can be used in workflows.
 To archive a resource with a known ``uid``, use the ``.archive()`` method of the relevant collection (e.g., :meth:`DesignWorkflowCollection.archive() <citrine.resources.design_workflow.DesignWorkflowCollection.archive>`).
 Use ``.restore()`` to un-archive the resource.